+Building Capacity for Powerful Learning.
+Three semester hours.
 One of four culminating courses that develop candidates for school leadership who have the knowledge and ability to promote the success of all students through a positive school culture for teaching and learning.
-This is a human resource development course that focuses on personnel management and instructional supervision to develop powerful learning through professional growth and problem solving in real time through active learning and systems thinking.
-Prerequisites EdAd 615 Corequisite EdAd 610 or 614
+This is a human resource development course that focuses on personal management and instructional supervision to develop powerful learning through professional growth and problem solving in real time through active learning and systems thinking.
+Prerequisites: EdAd 508, 574, 595, 602, 607, 615, 619, 623, 626, or SED 513 or ELED 545, Corequisite: EDAD 610 or 614